 This rule ties in with paying attention.
 Being able to recognize your dog's body language and behaviour will allow you to prevent dangerous situations and unwanted interactions.
 Familiarize yourself with common dog body language and make sure you understand your dog's comfort level.

-An anxious dog may thrive in smaller groups or with a dog's his own size.
-Putting him in a situation that causes him anxiety may trigger his fight or flight responses.
+An anxious dog may thrive in smaller groups or with a dog of his own size.
+Putting him in a situation that causes him anxiety may trigger his fight-or-flight responses.

 4. No Kids Allowed

 Children don't recognize dog body language and often don't respect boundaries.
-When you are in an area with strange dogs, your child could easily get bit, knocked down, or just frightened.
+When you are in an area with strange dogs, your child could easily get bitten, knocked down, or just frightened.

 5. Ask to Pet